stracquadaniolab/pygna/README.md

 our workflow contains sample data that you can use to familiarize with our software.

-The examples below show some basic analysis that can be carried out with pygna
+The examples below show some basic analysis that can be carried out with pygna.

 ### Example 1: Running pygna GNT analysis